As you’re probably aware, the Coronavirus outbreak has caused a lot of implications across our nation and it’s not stopping there.

 For starters, in an emergency situation, the Federal Reserve has cut short-term interest rates, particularly on student loan debt.

-Rates for student loans could fall by 2.5 percentage points falling just below 2% which would be an all-time low.
+Rates for student loans could fall by 2.5 percentage points, putting them just below 2% – which would be an all-time low.

 This is especially good for those who hold higher interest student loan debt, because of the opportunity to refinance at a significantly lower rate.